Annalee Patipatanakoon, violin

 Exquisite… the ensemble and tonal control can be almost breathtaking.

 The Gryphon’s prolific recording catalogue includes over 20 releases on the Analekta and Naxos labels and is an encyclopaedia of works for the genre.
 Honours include nine nominations and two Juno Awards for Classical Album of the Year, and the prestigious 2013 Walter Carsen Prize for Excellence in the Performing Arts from the Canada Council for the Arts.

-Gryphon cellist Roman Borys is Artistic Director of Ottawa’s Chamberfest.
-Annalee Patipatanakoon and Jamie Parker serve as the festival’s Artistic Advisors in addition to their responsibilities at the University of Toronto Faculty of Music, where Mr. Parker is the Rupert E. Edwards Chair in Piano Performance and Ms. Patipatanakoon is Associate Professor of Violin.
+Gryphon cellist Roman Borys is Artistic and Executive Director of the Ottawa Chamber Music Society.
+Annalee Patipatanakoon and Jamie Parker serve as OCMS’ Artistic Advisors in addition to their responsibilities at the University of Toronto’s Faculty of Music, where Mr. Parker is the Rupert E. Edwards Chair in Piano Performance and Ms. Patipatanakoon is Associate Professor of Violin and Head of Strings.